“Hearts can break. Yes, hearts can break. It would be better if we died when they did, but we don’t.” – Stephen King

 Separation is dreaded as you believe you will lose an integral part of yourself in the process.
 Eventually you end up doing everything possible to please your partner and make things work out with them.
 Even when you have done everything in your power to make the relationship work, there is no guarantee that the relationship will sustain.

 Heartbreaks may make you excessively sad initially but gradually you learn to bounce back.
 When you look back in retrospection you realize what your deal breakers are.

-An increased self-awareness make us better equipped to set standards for how you want to be treated and learn to create our boundaries in our subsequent interpersonal relationships.
+An increased self-awareness makes us better equipped to set standards for how we want to be treated and learn to create our boundaries in our subsequent interpersonal relationships.

 Often our own insecurities and complexes get reflected in the manner we interact with our partners.
-Heartbreak helps you gain insight about your own emotional reactivity and defensive reaction patterns which might have led to the separation in the first place.
+Heartbreak helps you gain insight into your own emotional reactivity and defensive reaction patterns which might have led to the separation in the first place.
 It teaches you what really makes you tick & what your turn-offs are.
-This new found self-clarity helps you to approach your future dates with immense assertiveness.
+This newfound self-clarity helps you to approach your future dates with immense assertiveness.